Toe and foot osteoarthritis – causes, diagnosis, and treatment

 Osteoarthritis in the toes can affect anyone, but it is most common in people aged 50 and above.
 The cause of the disease is not yet clear but in many cases excess strain of different kinds plays a significant role.
 For example, individuals who have carried out particularly heavy physical work with high levels of strain are in the risk zone.
 People who are overweight or elite athletes are also at risk.
 Osteoarthritis in the big toe and other toes are common injuries in runners.
 This is not particularly surprising because runners subject their feet to long-term and severe strain.
 So if you like running and want to avoid osteoarthritis, it is important that your gait is a correct as possible.

-Diagnosing osteoarthritis in the toes
+Diagnosing osteoarthritis in toes and feet

 Diagnosing osteoarthritis should be done by a general physician, physiotherapist or orthopedic specialist.
 They can look at the symptoms, previous medical history and how well the joints are working.